focused-labs/ai-custom-chatbot-data-pipeline/README.md

 ## FAQ

 - If you run into a *`*PermissionError: [Errno 13] Permission denied:*`* then make sure you are running your app with Python3
+- If you run into a *`*MaxRetryError...Caused by SSLError*`* when you are uploading your data to the vector database, wait another 5 minutes for your index to fully initialize and try again.